 Bullmastiffs are much larger than any pit bull, coming in at 27 inches tall and weighing over 100 pounds.
-They don’t come in as many colors as the pitbull family either, with only fawn, red, and a few brindle variations of these colors to offer.
+Their color variety isn’t as extensive as the pit bull family, with only fawn, red, and a few brindle variations of these colors to offer.
 They are more docile than pit bulls, leaning on the lazy side.
-They are reliable, trainable, and make intelligent and confident companions, and live to about 8 to 10 years of age.
+They are reliable, trainable, make intelligent and confident companions, and live to about 8 to 10 years of age.

 Dogo Argentino is another cute dog often mistaken for a pit bull.
 Dogo Argentino is quite a bit taller (27 inches) and heavier (80-100 pounds) than a pit bull.
 They were bred as pack-hunting dogs to catch wild animals like boar and puma.
 They are fast and strong, and highly intelligent.

 Unlike pit bulls, Dogo Argentino comes in only white, sometimes with small darker patches on their heads.
 They are known for being full of energy, and they love to run.
 With an average life expectancy of 10-15 years, this energetic dog will be around to guard the family for quite a few years.